 Why it works:

-The text is positioned with the element of exclusivity (and the impression of scarcity (the sale period between the 1st and the 5th of September) that demands immediate action from the target audience.
-The product image is of someone wearing their watch as opposed to a picture of just the watch which is more enticing as you can see how it looks being worn.
+The text is positioned with the element of exclusivity and the impression of scarcity (the sale period between the 1st and the 5th of September) that demands immediate action from the target audience.
+The product image is of someone wearing their watch as opposed to a picture of just the watch.
+This is more enticing as you can see how it looks being worn.

 This ad from Philips uses both video content and the carousel ad format.
 Each video demonstrates a use case of their new OneBlade razor.